List of Logical

 The classic fallacy of pure argument from pathos, ignoring facts and calling on emotion alone.
 E.g., “If you don’t agree

-that witchcraft is a major problem just shut up
+that witchcraft is a major problem just shut up, close your eyes

 for a moment and picture in your mind all those poor moms crying

 children whose cozy little beds and happy tricycles lie all cold and abandoned,

 wicked old witches!
 Let's string’em all up!”

 The opposite of this is the archly cynical Apathetic

 because, in the words of country music singer Jo Dee